groupgets/purethermal1-uvc-capture/readme.md

 To view a live preview:

-    gst-launch-1.0 v4l2src device=/dev/video0 ! videoscale ! video/x-raw,width=640,height=480 ! videoconvert ! ximagesink
+    gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw,format=UYVY \
+    videoscale ! video/x-raw,width=640,height=480 ! videoconvert ! ximagesink

-Note that you can change the width and height as desired.
+Note that you can change the format, width, and height as desired.
 As an exercise for the reader, gstreamer can also be used to record a video and stills.